Machine-Gun Kelly (film): Production

 Roger Corman said he had been attracted to Kelly's story because of how the gangster had meekly surrendered.
 Corman hired Robert Wright Campbell as screenwriter and said that Campbell "wrote a very good script with strong, well-sketched characters," based a great deal on the facts.
-Corman had hired Campbell on the strength of his previous work, especially Five Guns West.
+Corman had hired R. Wright Campbell on the strength of his previous work, especially Five Guns West.

 The film was announced in December 1957.
 It was intended to replace The Land of Prehistoric Women on Corman's schedule.
-Dick Miller was originally announced as the star, and in early January, Susan Cabot was announced as the female lead.
-However, Miller withdrew, and was replaced by Charles Bronson, for whom it was his first appearance in a lead role.
+AIP regular Dick Miller was originally announced as the star, and in early January, Susan Cabot was announced as the female lead.
+However, Campbell lobbied Corman to cast his brother William Campbell as Kelly and began tailoring the script to play to his strengths.
+To avoid internal squabbling, Corman gave the role to Charles Bronson, for whom it was his first appearance in a lead role.

 Susan Cabot said that the film was the "most satisfactory" of the six that she made with Corman, in part because of what she called the "fun thing going on" between her character and Bronson's and the strength of her relationship with Bronson.

 The film was shot in ten days for $60,000.